 It is important that you follow your doctor’s instructions about how much to give.

-You can dissolve the tablet in a small glass of water and then add some strong-flavoured drink (e.g. blackcurrant squash) to hide the taste.
+- You can dissolve the tablet in a small glass of water and add some juice/squash to hide the taste.
 Your child should drink it all straight away.
-Then add some more water or squash to the glass, swirl it round and ask your child to drink it.
+Then add some more water or juice to the glass, swirl it round and ask your child to drink it.
 This makes sure they get all the medicine.

 When should the medicine start working?

-Your child will usually start taking the medicine while in hospital.
+Your child will usually start the medicine while in hospital.
 It will start to work within a few days, although you may not notice any difference in your child.
-Your doctor will check that it is working.
+Your doctor will check that it is helping.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of sildenafil you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Sildenafil, do not give them another dose.
 Wait until the next normal dose.